Friday, November 18, 2011

 I sing - alone

-I write - on my blog and facebook, but now that it's summer, I am stumped with writing my stories
+I write - on my blog and facebook, but now that it's summer, I am stumped with writing my stories/poems

 I lose - my memory of words sometimes ... thank goodness for thesaurus'